 The term “Decisive Moment” now seems to have been overused, but I feel there was a great deal of effort by reporters in the press and photo magazines at the same time as the camera like “Leica” became smaller and popular.
 That should have been the reason the Photographic Design took root as if it were a different “Photography” from the <Photography that seeks IDEA>.

 citation : Life, 9th of April 1945 – Google Books

 The first issue of the American photo magazine “LIFE” was published in 1936, Robert Capa’s famous soldier picture was reprinted there in 1937, and Bresson established a group of photographers called “Magnum Photo” in 1947, during which the world war was sandwiched between them and the reportages were mass-produced.
 I guess that’s why Bresson’s “Decisive Moment” (1952), which was published after the war, was so persuasive.

 Nowadays, most of the photographs we see are as an <Art of Individuality and Design>, and it may be more natural to say that “Photography” means how to watch personality and sense of a photographer as a designer. <Photography that asks Design>, I think this is the main character today.

-3: Photography as a Duplication Technology
+Historical Interpretation of Photography 3: As a Duplication Technology

 Now, if we do a refresher, it seems that <Photography that asks Design> is the majority of the “Photography” these days.
 Pictorial Design of advertising photos is counterattacking with digital technology and Photographic Design of news photos is going along with a long-established atmosphere.